- Prayer and Worship

 PPFA has opposed, and filed suit against, reasonable and widely supported measures on abortion, even those protecting women's health and informed decision making.
 These include:

 6. Planned Parenthood doesn't believe in a "right to choose" against abortion.

-7. Planned Parenthood is not "pro-choice" for women.
+7. Planned Parenthood is not "pro-choice"